MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.0.10-release-notes.md

 Credits
 =======

-Thanks to everyone who contributed to this release, and especially the Bitcoin Core developers for providing the foundation for Omni Core!
+Thanks to everyone who contributed to this release, and especially the Xep Core developers for providing the foundation for Omni Core!